dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-## Top Level Attributes

-**as** - the unique string identifier for the AS.
-This attribute is REQUIRED.
+## Delete Grant {#DeleteGrant}

+The Client deletes a Grant by doing an HTTP DELETE of the corresponding Grant URI.

+The GS MUST respond with OK 200, or one of the following errors:

+    TBD

+from Error Responses {{ErrorResponses}}.

+## Request JSON {#RequestJSON}

+\[Editor: do we want to reuse the JWT claims "iat","jti", etc.]

-**iat** - the time of the request as a NumericDate.
++ **iat** - the time of the request as a NumericDate.

-**nonce** - a unique identifier for this request.
-This attribute is REQUIRED.
-Note the AS Response MUST contain a matching nonce attribute.
++ **nonce** - a unique identifier for this request.
+Note the Grant Response MUST contain a matching nonce attribute value.

++ **uri** - the GS URI if in a Create Grant {{CreateGrant}}, or the Grant URI if in an Update Grant {{UpdateGrant}}.

-## "client" Object
+### "client" Object
-The client object MUST contain either the client_id attribute for Registered Clients, or the display object for Dynamic Clients.
-If the Client can interact with the User, then an interaction object MUST be included.
-If there is an authentication handle, then the client object MUST not be included.
+The client object MUST contain either the id attribute for Registered Clients, or the display object for Dynamic Clients.

-**client_id** - the identifier the AS has for the Registered Client.
++ **id** - the Client ID the GS has for the Registered Client.

-**display** - the display object contains the following attributes:
++ **display** - the display object contains the following attributes:

     + **name** - a string that represents the Dynamic Client

+    + **uri** - a URI representing the Dynamic Client

 \[Editor: a max length for the name?]

-+ **uri** - a URI representing the Dynamic Client

 \[Editor: a max length for the URI?]

-The name and uri will be displayed by the AS when prompting for authorization.
+The name and uri will be displayed by the GS when prompting for authorization.

+### "interaction" Object
-**interaction** - the interaction object contains the type of interaction the Client will provide the User.
-Other attributes are dependent on the interaction type value.
+The interaction object contains the type of interaction the Client will provide the User.
+Other attributes

++ **keep** - a JSON boolean.
+If set to the JSON value true, the GS will not transfer the User interaction back to the Client after processing the Grant request.
+The JSON value false is equivalent to the attribute not being present, and the GS will transfer the User interaction back to the Client after processing the request.
+This attribute is OPTIONAL

     + **type** - contains one of the following values: "popup", "redirect", or "qrcode".
 Details in {{InteractionType}}.
+This attribute is REQUIRED.

-+ **redirect_uri** - this attribute is included if the type is "redirect".
-It is the URI that the Client requests the AS to redirect the User to after the AS has completed interacting with the User.
-If the Client manages session state in URIs, then the redirect_uri should contain that state.
+    + **redirect_uri** - this attribute is REQUIRED if the type is "redirect".
+It is the URI that the Client requests the GS to redirect the User to after the GS has completed interacting with the User.
+If the Client manages session state in URIs, then the redirect_uri SHOULD contain that state.

     + **ui_locales** - End-User's preferred languages and scripts for the user interface, represented as a space-separated list of {{RFC5646}} language tag values, ordered by preference.
+This attribute is OPTIONAL.

 \[Editor: do we need max pixels or max chars for qrcode interaction?
-Either passed to AS, or max specified values here?]
+Either passed to GS, or max specified values here?]

 \[Editor: other possible interaction models could be a "webview", where the Client can display a web page, or just a "message", where the client can only display a text message]

 \[Editor: we may need to include interaction types for iOS and Android as the mobile OS APIs evolve.]

-\[Editor: does the Client include parameters if it wants the AS Response signed and/or encrypted?]

-## "user" Object
+### "user" Object {#RequestUserObject}

-The user object is optional.
++ **exists** - MUST contain the JSON true value.
+Indicates the Client requests the GS to return a "user"."exists" value in an Interaction Response {{InteractionResponse}}.
+This attribute is OPTIONAL, and MAY be ignored by the GS.

-**identifiers** - the identifiers object contains one or more of the following identifiers for the User:
++ **identifiers** - REQUIRED if the exists attribute is present.
+The values MAY be used by the GS to improve the User experience.
+Contains one or more of the following identifiers for the User:

     + **phone_number** - contains a phone number per Section 5 of {{RFC3966}}.

     + **email** - contains an email address per {{RFC5322}}.

     + **oidc** - is an object containing both the "iss" and "sub" attributes from an OpenID Connect ID Token per {{OIDC}} Section 2.

-The user and identifiers objects MAY be included to improve the user experience by the AS.
-The AS MUST authenticate the User independent of these values.
-The user object MUST not be included if there is an authentication handle.

-**discovery** - MUST contain the JSON true value.
-Indicates the Client requests the AS to return a "discovered" attribute in the Interaction Response if the AS has a User at the AS with one or more of the identifiers.
-This attribute is OPTIONAL.
-Support of the discovery attribute by the AS is OPTIONAL.
-The AS MAY return the \[TBD] error if discovery is not supported, or ignore the request.

-## "authentication" Object

-This OPTIONAL object MUST contain one of the following attributes:

-+ **first** - Must have the JSON value true.
-Indicates the Client is requesting authentication first, and an authentication object in the Interaction Response.
-If present, the AS will ignore the authorizations object. \[Editor: any use case where the Client needs an authorization at Authentication?]
-The Client SHOULD limit the claims requested to only those needed to identify the User at the Client. \[Editor: this works if it is only a directed identifier, but consent would be required to return a verified phone or email.
-Hmmm.]

-+ **handle** - the authentication handle.
-MUST be included in the AS Request following an Authentication Response.

-## "authorizations" Object

-The optional authorizations object contains a dictionary of resource objects the Client is requesting authorization to access.
-The authorizations object may contain one or more of:
+### "authorization" Object {#AuthorizationObject}

-+ **type** - one of the following values: "oauth_scope", "oauth_rich", or "oauth_rich_list".
-See {{AuthorizationTypes}} for details.
++ **type** - one of the following values: "oauth_scope" or "oauth_rich".
+This attribute is REQUIRED.

 + **scope** - a string containing the OAuth 2.0 scope per {{RFC6749}} section 3.3.
-Present if type is "oauth_scope" or "oauth_rich".
+MUST be included if type is "oauth_scope" or "oauth_rich".

 + **authorization_details** - an authorization_details object per {{RAR}}.
-Present if type is "oauth_rich".
+MUST be included if type is "oauth_rich".

-+ **list** - an array of objects containing "scope" and "authorization_details".
-Present if type is "oauth_rich_list".
-Used when requesting multiple access tokens and/or handles.

 \[Editor: details may change as the {{RAR}} document evolves]

+### "authorizations" Object

+A JSON array of "authorization" objects.
+Only one of "authorization" or "authorizations" may be in the Request JSON.

+\[Editor: instead of an array, we could have a Client defined dictionary of "authorization" objects]

-## "claims" Object
+### "claims" Object {#ClaimsObject}

-The optional claims object contains one or more identity claims being requested.
-The claims may contain:
+Includes one or more of the following:

 + **oidc** - an object that contains one or both of the following objects: